EutechCybernetic/lucy-pro-documentation/connectortoolki.md

 When registering a new account you will be taken to the authorization screen in the respective 3rd party application.
 Lucy will automatically keep track of your access token and refreh token and refresh it when appropriate.

-The access token is available as a variable called code/#{access_token}.
+The access token is available as a variable called `#{access_token}`.

 {% hint type="note" %}
-    In mose cases, web services that use OAuth 2 will pass the access token in the authorizaton header in the format: code/Authorization: Bearer #{access_token}.
+    In mose cases, web services that use OAuth 2 will pass the access token in the authorizaton header in the format:
+    `Authorization: Bearer #{access_token}`.
 You can configure this custom header for each web service method. {% endhint %}

 ### Custom Authentication
 Use this if the service you're trying to connect to uses a API Key to connect.
 When this authentication method is setup, you will be prompted to specify the API Key when registering a new account for the web service.
-You can then use code/#{apikey} as a placeholder in your method definitions to define where it should be inserted in the request.
+You can then use `#{apikey}` as a placeholder in your method definitions to define where it should be inserted in the request.

 ## Web Service Method Definitions
 Now that you have setup your web service name and authentication information, you can start adding methods.